On the $p$-adic theory of local models: Minuscule implies representable

 \end{definition}

-We recall that the elements $\la\in W_0\cdot \mu$ are the rational conjugates of $\mu$ in $X_*(T)$ and correspond to the open Schubert orbits in the $\mu$-admissible locus, see the discussion after \Cref{admissible_locus_definition}.
+We recall that the elements $\la\in W_0\cdot \mu$ are the $\breve{F}$-rational conjugates of $\mu$ in $X_*(T)$ and correspond to the open Schubert orbits in the $\mu$-admissible locus, see the discussion after \Cref{admissible_locus_definition}.
 Also, it is easy to see and left to the reader that the definition of $\calM_{\calG, \mu}^\circ$ does not depend on the choice of the auxiliary maximal $\breve{F}$-split $F$-torus $S \subset G$ whose connected Néron model $\calS$ embeds in $\calG$.
-The stabilizer of rational conjugates $[\la]$ is actually representable and well behaved.
+As we will see in the following lemma, the stabilizer of rational conjugates $[\la]$ is actually representable and well behaved.

 \begin{lemma} Let $\calP_\la^-$ be the flat closure in $\calG_{O_C}$ of the repeller parabolic $P_\la^- \subset G_C$ defined by $\la$.
 Then \begin{enumerate} \item $\calP_\la^{-,\diamondsuit}$ is the $\calG^\diamondsuit_{O_C}$-fixer of $\la$ inside $\calM_{\calG, O_C, \mu}$. \item $\calP_\la^-\to \Spec(O_C)$ is smooth affine with connected fibers. \end{enumerate} \end{lemma}